sourenaKhanzadeh/SolOSphereS/slides.md

 css: unocss
 ---

-# Welcome to Slidev
+# SolOSphere

-Presentation slides for developers
+SolOSphere the ultimate solution for solidty contracts

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)